The two-clock problem in population dynamics: Theory

-The ancestral distribution is essential for understanding dynamical processes such as inheritance, mutation, and gene expression in populations.
-Modelling these along a typical forward lineage does not generally yield correct population statistics, which are dominated by the most successful lineages \cite{georgii_supercritical_2003,thomas_making_2017,hein_asymptotic_2024}.
-Since mathematical models of populations are typically formulated in the $n$-picture, the standard definition in Eq.~\eqref{eq:pop_bwd_T} is often impractical as it ranges over individuals from many different generations.
-By contrast, Eq.~\eqref{eq:pop_bwd_N} is naturally formulated in the $n$-picture, an observation that is implicit in recent work such as \cite{thomas_making_2017,sughiyama_fitness_2019,nakashima_lineage_2020, genthon_analytical_2022,hein_asymptotic_2024,ocal_cell_2025}.
-Our results provide a conceptual explanation for this connection and show how Eq.~\eqref{eq:pop_bwd_T} fits in with general models of population-level processes.
+The backward distribution is essential for understanding dynamical processes such as inheritance, mutation, and gene expression in populations.
+Modeling these along a typical forward lineage does not generally yield correct population statistics, since forward lineages are not representative of a population due to selection \cite{georgii_supercritical_2003,thomas_making_2017,hein_asymptotic_2024}.
+As we shall see in the next section, many quantities of interest such fitness gradients and selection coefficients are most naturally expressed in terms of backward lineages.
+Since mathematical of populations are often formulated in the $n$-picture, Eq.~\eqref{eq:pop_bwd_T} allows us to compute these quantities in practice \textemdash{} in comparison, Eq.~\eqref{eq:pop_bwd_T} is often impractical as it ranges over individuals from many different generations.

-The log partition functions encode the statistics of ancestral lineages by their behavior around the point $\kappa_T(0) = \Lambda$, see Fig.~\ref{fig:lineages}B. As shown in \ref{apdx:kappa_int}, differentiation of Eqs.~\eqref{eq:pop_kappa_N} and \eqref{eq:pop_kappa_T} yields
+As is commonly observed in thermodynamics, the log partition functions encode the statistics of ancestral lineages by their derivatives around the point $\kappa_T(0) = \Lambda$, see Fig.~\ref{fig:lineages}B. As shown in \ref{apdx:kappa_int}, differentiation of Eqs.~\eqref{eq:pop_kappa_N} and \eqref{eq:pop_kappa_T} yields

-where the last term on the right denotes the mean intergeneration time $\tau$ for ancestral lineages.
+where the last term on the right denotes the mean generation length $\tau$ for backward lineages.
 The two identities are equivalent due to the law of large numbers,

 which directly follows from differentiating the fundamental identity Eq.~\eqref{eq:pop_duality}.
-The thermodynamic equivalence relation Eq.~\eqref{eq:pop_duality} can therefore be seen as a much more general statement of the law of large numbers.
-Further moments such as variances of intergeneration times in ancestral lineages can be computed e.g.~as
+The thermodynamic equivalence relation Eq.~\eqref{eq:pop_duality} can therefore be seen as a much more general statement of the law of large numbers, which predicts the average behaviour of lineages for large $n$ or $t$.
+Eq.~\eqref{eq:pop_duality} additionally yields e.g.~variances of generation lengths in a population via

-This illustrates how the convexity of $\kappa_N$ and $\kappa_T$ is related to variability in the intergeneration time of typical lineages \cite{yamauchi_unified_2022}.
-Indeed, if all intergeneration times are equal, $\kappa_N$ and $\kappa_T$ become linear \textemdash{} in this case, thermodynamic duality holds by simple rescaling.
+This illustrates how the convexity of $\kappa_N$ and $\kappa_T$ is related to variability in the generation lengths of typical lineages \cite{yamauchi_unified_2022}.
+Indeed, if all generation lengths are equal, $\kappa_N$ and $\kappa_T$ become linear, and thermodynamic duality is trivial since $n$ and $t$ differ by a simple scaling factor (the length of a generation).

 The convexity of $\kappa_N$ and $\kappa_T$, which is just Jensen's inequality in disguise, implies